logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/restrictive_permissions.md

 #### Outbound traffic

-Clusters created on Hopsworks.ai need to be able to send http requests to *api.hopsworks.ai*.
+Clusters created on [managed.hopsworks.ai](https://managed.hopsworks.ai) need to be able to send http requests to *api.hopsworks.ai*.
 The *api.hopsworks.ai* domain use a content delivery network for better performance.
 This result in the impossibility to predict which IP the request will be sent to.
 If you require a list of static IPs to allow outbound traffic from your security group, use the *static IPs* option during [cluster creation](../cluster_creation/#limiting-outbound-traffic-to-hopsworksai).

 Similar to Inbound traffic, the Security Group in place _**must**_ allow Outbound traffic in any (TCP) port towards any VM withing the same Security Group.